The Difference Between a Good Cover Letter and a Bad Cover Letter

 This type of unfocused narrative makes it hard for the employer to see how your experience aligns with their needs.

-"I beleive I would make a great addition to your team becuase of my skils in data analysis."
+"I believe I would make a great addition to your team because of my skills in data analysis."

 Mistakes like these suggest a lack of care or diligence, which could make a hiring manager think twice about bringing you in for an interview.